JingyiChris/exSEEK/README.md

 ```bash
 docker pull ltbyshi/exseek
 ```
-All required software and packages are already installed in docker, so there is no more requirements.
+All required software and packages are already installed in docker, so there are no more requirements.

 To test the installation and get information about the command-line interface of exSEEK, you can execute: